Why Practice Ownership is Still the Best Option for Young Dentist

 Copyright © 2024 American Dental Association.

-Becoming a Practice Owner Provides Dentists the Ability to Raise Their Income While Having More Control
+Becoming a Practice Owner Provides Dentists the Ability to Increase Their Income, While Having More Control

-Despite the rising challenges with students graduating with more debt along with a continued rise in corporate competition, practice ownership remains the single best long-term career choice for young dentists.
-The initial comfort and administrative relief offered by a DSO or associateship cannot match the profound and lasting advantages of owning your practice.
+Despite the rising challenges with students graduating with more debt along with a continued rise in corporate competition, practice ownership still remains the single best long-term career move for young dentists.

-Beyond the financial advantages, practice ownership offers the singular reward of complete autonomy, a benefit fundamentally unattainable in any associateship model.
+Beyond the financial advantages, practice ownership also offers the reward of complete autonomy, a benefit fundamentally unavailable for most associate dentists.
 As an owner, you are the Chief Visionary Officer and Executor of the clinical environment!
-This freedom allows you to build a true love and passion for the work you do; hand-picking your team to cultivate a distinct office culture, investing in technology that reflects your commitment to clinical excellence, and controlling the pace and quality of every procedure.
+This freedom allows you to build a true love and passion for the work you do.

-Practice ownership is the only vehicle that fully converts your training, values, and vision into a cohesive, enduring professional entity.
-This path, though, is not without its initial challenges.
-While the administrative burden of ownership is real, it is entirely manageable.
+Practice ownership is the only vehicle that fully converts your training, values, and vision into a cohesive, professional pinnacle of pride and fulfillment.
+This path, though, is not without initial challenges; can help you grow into a more well rounded clinician.
+That being said the administrative burden of ownership is real… but entirely manageable.
+Especially with help from consultants like NEXT LEVEL CONSULTANTS.

-With proper planning, strong mentorship or consultants, the initial hurdles are easily overcome.
-The long-term investment of effort is a worthwhile trade-off for securing that freedom, income, and legacy that only ownership can provide.
+With proper planning, strong mentorship or consultation, the initial hurdles are easily overcome.
+The long-term investment and effort is a worthwhile trade-off for securing that freedom, income, and legacy that only ownership can provide.